Slayer95/aura-bot/README.md

 There are more CLI features available at [CLI.md][8].

 However, you likely want to start Aura and let authorized people host any number of games.
-For that, setup your ``aura.cfg`` to connect to one or more realms, or to an IRC network.
+For that, setup your ``config.ini`` to connect to one or more realms, or to an IRC network.
 Then, just run the command:

 ```